Naked In German Saunas: A North American Woman's Perspective

 Who doesn’t love a good sauna session after a cold ride or a stressful week at work?
 In Germany, a few hours at the saunas is an easy and affordable way to get away from the busyness of everyday life, sweat out some toxins and pamper our bodies after a solid week of training.
 It’s what the locals do, and it’s definitely an authentic cultural experience not to be missed when visiting Germany, especially if you’re here for the cycling.

-While I encourage guests on In Situ’s Black Forest Bike Tour to give the German saunas and thermal baths a go during their stay in Badenweiler, it always brings up the question, “Are you naked in German saunas?”, “And they’re co-ed?!?”
+While I encourage guests on our trips to try new experiences, when discussing saunas and thermal baths, it always brings up the question, “Are you naked in German saunas?”, “And they’re co-ed?!?”
 Yep, they sure are, and if the very idea of sweating naked in a sauna with complete strangers of both genders (or even worse, people you know) makes you feel uncomfortable, let me assure you that even as a foreign woman who didn’t grow up in the land of saunas, there is nothing gross, embarrassing or scandalous feeling about the experience.

 Contrary to what many foreigners from all over the world might think, German saunas are not just for naturalists, nudists or hippies.
 They are not a place where people go to stare at one another naked.
 They are not just for old men.
 They are not just for families with kids.
 They are not just for people lacking in modesty.
 They are for everyone, and while it may initially seem strange for us outsiders to plop down on our towel in a sauna among people of both sexes, every generation and every body type from spunky kids to fit 30-somethings to homely grandparents, I can assure that no one else in the sauna is paying any attention to your nakedness.
 I don’t know if it’s the sweating, the matter-of-fact atmosphere or just the cultural upbringing here, but Germans don’t seem to link sex and nudity, especially in places like saunas, beaches or parks, the way that many others do.